Frequently Asked Questions

 - Sponsors: Each new person participating in Above The Limit is sponsored by a senior camp member.
 This individual will be responsible for helping you as a new member of the camp to get the most from your experience.

-- Costco Barns: These are extremely useful for camping at the event.
+- Costco Barns (carports): These are extremely useful for camping at the event.
 They are 10’ wide x 20’ long x 9’ high, and two people can assemble them in an hour.
-One can make a self-contained living space shielded from the wind into which one can put a tent, chairs, and personal belongings.
-They cost around $180.
-Above The Limit maintains around ten of these that are available by advance arrangement.
+One can make a self-contained living and entertaining space shielded from the wind into which one can put a tent, chairs, and personal belongings.
+They cost around $240 and are available at (surprise) Costco.
+If you are bringing a Costco Barn, it MUST be strapped down at a minimum of four points with at four ratchet straps (the orange ones work nicely) connecting to rebar stakes.
+You are responsible for bringing all attachment equipment or your Costco Barn will blow away.
+(Regrettably, Above The Limit holds the unofficial Costco Barn flight record of approximately 1/4 mile, and we do not ever want to see that happen again.)